 By chance, and through his travels to the northeastern provinces, Thompson came into contact with the vanishing Thai silk industry.
 In the past, the production and sale of colorful raw silk had brought precious extra income to northeastern farmers, but early in the 20th century, when Chinese and Japanese mass-produced silks hit the marketplace, the rather small Thai silk cottage industry declined profoundly.

 When Thompson came into the scene, a few farmers were still producing small quantities of raw silk; comparing samples, he noted the material was coarse and rutted, bold in color and quite different from the smooth, machine-made silks most people in the west were familiar with.
-He felt certain that silk of such extraordinary texture, raw beauty and boldness would command world-wide market demand if its production were suitably promoted and structured.

 Learning as much as possible about silk and the business of restoring the industry, Thompson found that the practice of traditional silk-making was lengthy and difficult.
 The woven, bold colors were obtained from dying the material by hand using mostly natural vegetable dyes; then, hand-woven again on bamboo looms; the resulting creation a riot of vivid groupings of lime and mulberry, cobalt and crimson hues.

 Finding enduring weaving families within the vastness of Bangkok province wasn’t easy, but Thompson finally came upon a silk-weaving district known as Ban Krua.
 Here he discovered a small Muslim community of weavers who made the beautiful raw silk brocade he was so taken with.
 Although their business was promptly fading, the community was flattered by the idea of rejuvenating their traditional livelihood.
-Persuaded by Mr. Thompson, a few weavers agreed to make colorful sample lengths of different patterned silks for Jim to promote overseas.

 The Jim Thompson Thai Silk Company Ltd. continues to grow today and their high quality silks are globally renowned for their uniqueness and color.
 The corporation employs more than twenty thousand people, and although factories are now using automated machinery, cottage-industry silk still continues to be woven in Thailand.